 In these earlier years, the Golden Hills Hut was used as the primary place of shelter in the area as well as being used as a supply store for the stockmen who worked on the full muster for the Ngamatea sheep station (also referred to in earlier days as Owhaoko).

-Ngamatea was the largest sheep station in the North Island at that time and the hut is now is still a living example of life for the sheep stockmen who lived and worked during that era.
+Ngamatea was the largest sheep station in the North Island at that time, and the hut is still a living example of life for the sheep stockman who lived and worked during that era.

-Its historical value is important to the area and this application is being made to secure its status as a building of significant historical interest to protect it for generations to come.
+The historical value of the Old Golden Hills Hut is important to the area.
+It is a building of significant historical interest and the Trust would like to protect it for generations to come.